rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise2/README.md

 ## Testing the Complete Pipeline

 ### Step 12: Verify Initial Registry State

+### Verifying End-to-End Automation

+After implementing all the necessary configurations, the final step is to verify that the entire pipeline works as expected.
+This section guides you through the process of triggering the automated workflow and confirming that it successfully builds, scans, and pushes a container image to your cloud registry.
+This end-to-end verification confirms that your new automated delivery system is fully operational.

 Before triggering the automated build pipeline, confirm that your Artifact Registry repository exists and is empty.